ralsina/nicolino/content/index.md

 wrote [Nicoletta](https://github.com/ralsina/nicoletta) which is sort of the minimal viable static site generator.
 I ported it to Crystal.

-So, I had Nikola, Nicoletta, and I needed a name for the Crystal version.
+So, I had Nikola, Nicoletta, and I needed a name for the fast, small but not too small Crystal project I was starting.

-And you know who was deceptively fast?
+And you know who was deceptively fast and not very large?
 Nicolino Locche.
 So, Nicolino it is.

 Who?
 [This guy.](https://en.wikipedia.org/wiki/Nicolino_Locche)

-<iframe width="560" height="315" src="https://www.youtube.com/embed/gDQltEznD9Q" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+<iframe width="100%" height="315" src="https://www.youtube.com/embed/gDQltEznD9Q" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>